plotly/dash-sample-apps/apps/dash-daq-iv-tracer/README.md

 $ python app.py
 ```

-If you already know the COM/GPIB port number, you can feed it to the SourceMeter class
+If you already know the COM/GPIB port number, you can feed it to the SourceMeter class as:

 ```
 iv_generator = keithley_instruments.KT2400(